cfe-lab/Kive/INSTALL.md

 You may also wish to modify the `TIME_ZONE` setting to your region, although this localization is not strictly necessary.

+It's easiest to leave `DEBUG` set to `True`, but that can consume a lot of memory after you run several pipelines.
+If you want to process a lot of data in your development environment, you will probably need to set it to `False`.
+However, that means you'll have to set `ALLOWED_HOSTS` to `['localhost']`.
+When you launch the server, you'll also need to call `./manage.py runserver --insecure`.
+That lets it serve static files.

 Another configuration file is `hostfile` in the same folder as `settings.py`.
 Copy `hostfile_default` to `hostfile`, and uncomment the `localhost` line.
 If